How Super Hi-Vision Will Change The Way We Watch Video

 A standard that the BBC report will “reproduce the feeling of life and offer a sense of being present”.

 What it means for video and businesses that use and produce video

 And video production companies need to be aware of this.

 Currently, there are only 3 cameras in the world that are capable of shooting at this standard – all of which are made by the Japanese television broadcaster NHK.

 But – considering that fact that large electronic manufacturers such as LG want to start selling Super Hi-Vision televisions by 2020 – a lot more will definitely need to be made.

-And Rossiter & Co will be monitoring this – so watch this space!
+And Studio Rossiter will be monitoring this – so watch this space!

 The future is very clear

 We want our viewing experiences to be bigger and better, so only companies that:

 > are willing to invest in new technology